-O'Neill upbeat on Euro hopes despite injury list
+O'Neill upbeat on injury-hit NI's Euro 2024 hopes

-Euro 2024 qualifiers: Injury-hit Northern Ireland can still 'make an impact', says Michael O'Neill
+Euro 2024 qualifiers: Northern Ireland's Michael O'Neill upbeat despite injuries

 Last updated on .From the section Northern Ireland

-Boss Michael O'Neill says he remains upbeat about injury-hit Northern Ireland's chances of "making an impact" in Euro 2024 qualifying.
+Manager Michael O'Neill remains upbeat about injury-hit Northern Ireland's chances of "making an impact" in Euro 2024 qualifying.

-Northern Ireland are currently without several players including Steven Davis, Corry Evans and Stuart Dallas.
+Northern Ireland are without several key players including Steven Davis, Corry Evans and Stuart Dallas.

-June's qualifiers see NI travel to Denmark on 16 June before hosting Kazakhstan three days later.
+O'Neill's side travels to Denmark on 16 June before hosting Kazakhstan three days later.

 "We are a little bit inexperienced at this time with the players we have unavailable to us," said O'Neill.

-While Northern Ireland opened their qualifying campaign with victory away to San Marino, a home defeat by Finland leaves O'Neill's side fifth in the group as they look to reach a tournament finals for the first time since Euro 2016.
+Northern Ireland opened their qualifying campaign with victory away to San Marino but a home defeat against Finland leaves O'Neill's side fifth in the group as they look to reach the finals of a tournament for the first time since Euro 2016.

-O'Neill - who returned for his second stint as manager in December following Ian Baraclough's departure - says he hopes the younger players in his squad can step up during June's double-header in the absence several of his more experienced campaigners.
+O'Neill - who returned for his second stint as manager in December following Ian Baraclough's departure - hopes the younger players in his squad can step up during June's double-header in the absence several experienced campaigners.

 "We will have to go through the games in June with the same challenge," added O'Neill.